 A shoe can take up to 80 steps to make.
 Adidas found that automating each step still meant a complex process.
 Changing from one shoe model to another needed reprogramming and tweaking robots, which took time and money.

 The lesson here is that simplifying the product design can make automation more practical.
-More factories can start by picking simple products to automate, like plastic items or standardized garments, and then gradually scale from there.
+More factories can start by automating simple products, such as plastic items or standardized garments, and then gradually scale up from there.

 3. Local Production Needs the Right Scale

 Producing close to the customer is great for speed.
-And Adidas wanted to make shoes for New York in New York, which made sense on paper.
-But the Speedfactory’s output was too small to matter financially.
-It made less than 1% of Adidas’ total shoes.
+Adidas wanted to make shoes for New York, which made sense on paper.
+However, the Speedfactory’s output was too small to have a significant financial impact.
+It made up less than 1% of Adidas’ total shoes.

 Local production should focus on products with local demand that justifies the factory size.
 Think fresh food packaging or small-batch apparel.